lndgalante/codewars-katas/README.md

 * [Jest](https://github.com/facebook/jest) for testing

 I also use [Quokka](https://quokkajs.com) Pro Edition for rapid prototyping that runs over the last Node.js version.
-If you are using Quokka Pro you have this feature called [Live Comments](https://medium.com/@artem.govorov/using-live-code-comments-to-quickly-measure-code-performance-with-wallaby-js-and-quokka-js-7931a896133) just insert the special comment `/*?*/` or `//?` and it could save you lots of `console.log()`.
+If you are using Quokka Pro you have this helpful feature called [Live Comments](https://medium.com/@artem.govorov/using-live-code-comments-to-quickly-measure-code-performance-with-wallaby-js-and-quokka-js-7931a896133)

 ## Testing